A lot or a little?

-Parents need to know that Bodyguard is a political suspense series about an officer of the British Protection Service who is assigned to protect a controversial government official.
+Parents need to know that Bodyguard is a suspenseful series about an officer of the British Protection Service who's assigned to protect a controversial government official.
 Bloody gun violence includes a harrowing automatic weapon assault and a suicide attempt.
 Terrorist bombings, including one at an elementary school, are a major plot point.
 Serious and complex in tone and plotting, Bodyguard will appeal to older teens who enjoy the political espionage of Homeland or Madam Secretary.

 - Parents say

 - Kids say

 BODYGUARD follows heroic London police sergeant David Budd (Richard Madden) as he gets promoted to a security detail protecting British Home Secretary Julia Montague, an ambitious, pro-military politician.
 As a recovering victim of PTSD from his time in Afghanistan, Budd vehemently disagrees with Montague's politics, but he's sworn by duty to protect her.
 As her extreme anti-terrorism agenda raises her public profile, Montague becomes a target for assassination.
 But are her most dangerous enemies actually inside her own government?
 And is Budd's investigation more about covering his tracks than uncovering the culprits responsible for targeting his boss?